By Ray Schultz

 “Sure, he ain’t going to last long.
 He ain’t going to last like you and me, Jerry.”— Fighter in Ernest Hemingway’s 50 Grand

-Angel Robinson Garcia, the Cuban boxer, rarely discussed politics, but he did one night outside the Solar Gym in New York.
+Angel Robinson Garcia, the Cuban boxer and exile, rarely discussed politics, but he did one night outside the Solar Gym in New York.
 “I like Fidel,” he said. ” Some day I return to Cuba.”

 This was more than his manager, a Puerto Rican named Oscar Seary, could bear.
-“When you get off the boat, they’ll have a sign that says, ‘Welcome, Garcia,’” he snapped.
+“When you get off the boat, they’ll have a sign that says, ‘Welcome, Garcia,’” he retorted.